UniExeterRSE/intro-version-control/setup.md

 - (At the command line) Vim, Nano

-You may wish to see if your preferred text editor / IDE has integrations with Git, or if there are plugins / extensions that add capabilities for working with Git from within your text editor / IDE.
+You may wish to see if your preferred text editor / IDE has integrations with Git, or if there are plugins or other extensions that add capabilities for working with Git from within your text editor / IDE.